braxey/tokeepthehopealive/README.md

 ## Local Setup
 1. Clone the repo: `git clone <repo-url>`
+2. Setup: `composer setup`
-2. Copy `.env.example` to `.env`
+   * Copies `.env.example` to `.env`
+   * Installs composer and npm dependencies
+   * Builds JS
+   * Creates symlink from `/public/storage` to `/storage/app/public`
+   * Generates app key
+   * Creates SQLite file
+   * Migrates DB
 3. Configure a mailer in `.env`
-4. Create symlink: `php artisan storage:link`
-5. Install: `composer install && npm install`
-6. Build JS: `npm run build`
-7. Generate app key and migrate DB: `composer post-create-project-cmd`
+   * If this is not done, sent email contents will be logged to `/storage/logs/laravel.log`
-8. Run: `composer dev`
+4. Run: `composer dev`
-9. Visit `localhost:8000`
+5. Visit `localhost:8000`

-Notes:
-* This app requires users to verify their email to access some functionalities, so a mailer will need to be setup in `.env`

 ## Environment Differences
 * **Database:** Locally, `sqlite` is used while `MySQL` is used when the app is deployed.
 * **Storage:** Locally, the `public` disk is used (the reason for setup step 3) while `s3` is used when the app is deployed.
   * Only the CloudFlare proxies can read the bucket images.
-  * CF aggressively caches images since all uploaded images have a unique UUIDV4 -- reducing requests to s3.
+  * CF aggressively caches images since all uploaded images have a unique UUID v4 -- reducing requests to s3.

-## Project Status
-This is a view-source project, not open source.
-The code is available for viewing, but usage, modification, or distribution is restricted.